-Jonathan Emile is a Jamaican-Canadian rapper, poet, composer, and cancer survivor.
+Jonathan Emile (SHS Old Boy 2003) is a Jamaican-Canadian rapper, poet, composer, and cancer survivor.
 In 2011, he released his debut EP record The Lover/Fighter Document, which garnered a Grammy nomination for rap album of the year.
 Major publications such as Pitchfork, Hip Hop Dx, Huffington Post, Fader, and Complex have featured him.
-Emile collaborated with international hip-hop artists Kendrick Lamar, Buckshot, and Murs for his debut LP, and shared the stage with rappers Coolio in San Francisco, Nelly in Las Vegas and Naughty by Nature and Slick Rick in New York.
+Emile collaborated with international hip-hop artists Kendrick Lamar, Buckshot, and Murs for his debut LP, and shared the stage with rappers Coolio in San Francisco, Nelly in Las Vegas, and Naughty by Nature and Slick Rick in New York.
 He has also collaborated closely with world-renowned cellist Denis Brott, and shared venues with Oliver Jones and Miri Ben-Ari.

 At the age of 18, Emile was diagnosed with cancer, undergoing intense chemotherapy and radiation for the next two years to fight the disease.
-During this period, the artist used music and poetry as his personal therapy as he battled the disease.
+During this period, he used music and poetry as his personal therapy as he battled the disease.
 Defined by truth his music shares his experiences of battling cancer, addresses current affairs, and explores humanity.
-Through hip-hop, R&B/neo-soul and reggae, Emile offers an honest and unique perspective of reality without sacrificing the contemporary sounds that younger listeners crave.
+Through hip-hop, R&B/neo-soul, and reggae, Emile offers an honest and unique perspective of reality without sacrificing the contemporary sounds that younger listeners crave.
 His latest album Phantom Pain showcases music that is danceable but reflective, fresh but in tune with the legacy of soul music.

 Emile trained at The Black Theatre Workshop youth initiative in Montréal.
 During and after his treatment, he independently developed his music knowledge on studio production, vocal training, guitar, keyboard, and musical composition.
 Since finetuning his craft, Emile delivered a critically acclaimed performance in the musical Ain’t Misbehavin' in Montréal.
 Touring England and Germany, he performed the Songs of Freedom Tour for more than 10,000 students.